pFransozi/pFransozi.github.io/_projects/containerization/kali-linux-on-docker.md

     kali-tools-passwords
 ~~~

-Thus, the RUN directive above update the list of the package manager and then it install some packages from kali.
+Thus, the `RUN` directive above update the list of the package manager and then it installs some packages from kali.
 This is a task that takes a substantial amount of time on its first run.

-It's important understand that docker build dockerfile using a layered approach.
+It's important understand that docker builds dockerfile using a layered approach.
 When building an image, docker creates a layer for each command in the Dockerfile and assigns a unique hash to each layer.
 The hash is based on the contents of the layer and the dependencies of the layer, and is used to identify the layer and track changes to it.

 The next steps are focused on configure the environment at the user level.
-Fist it creates a directory /mnt/shared that will be shared with host environment.
-VOLUME directive specifies a mount point for external storage in a container.
+First it creates a directory `/mnt/shared` that will be shared with host environment. `VOLUME` directive specifies a mount point for external storage in a container.

 A volume is a directory that is stored outside the container's filesystem and can be shared among multiple containers.
 Volumes are useful for storing persistent data that needs to be retained across container restarts, or for sharing data among containers.

-It's important to note that the VOLUME directive does not create the actual volume or allocate any storage for it.
+> It's important to note that the `VOLUME` directive does not create the actual volume or allocate any storage for it.
 Instead, it simply creates a mount point in the container that can be used to mount a volume from the host or from another container.

 ~~~ dockerfile
 RUN mkdir /mnt/shared
 VOLUME /shared
 ~~~

 Then, a configuration zsh script is executed, which is downloaded from zsh default repository.
-And it sets as default shell for the current environment using ENV directive and SHELL /usr/bin/zsh.
+And it is set as default shell for the current environment using `ENV` directive and `SHELL /usr/bin/zsh`.

 ~~~ dockerfile
 RUN sh -c "$(wget -O- https://github.com/deluan/zsh-in-docker/releases/download/v1.1.2/zsh-in-docker.sh)" -- \